 Place 1-2 inches of water in the bottom of a sauce pot, then place a steaming basket inside.
 Add the broccoli to the basket, place the lid on the pot, and bring the water to a boil over high heat.
 Steam the broccoli for about five minutes, or until you can pierce it with a fork, but it’s still slightly crisp (the cooking time will depend on the size of your spears).

 While the broccoli is steaming, add 2 Tbsp olive oil (or butter, if you want it more rich) and the two cloves of minced garlic to a large skillet.
 Sauté the garlic over medium heat for 1-2 minutes, or just until it’s soft and fragrant.
 If you need to, turn off the heat until the broccoli is done steaming to prevent browning the garlic.

 Once the broccoli is done steaming, transfer it from the basket to the skillet.
 The beauty of steaming is that the broccoli won’t be soaking wet and won’t add a bunch of water to the skillet.
 Squeeze a bit of the lemon juice over the broccoli, then toss it until it’s coated in the garlic infused oil.

 Finally, season the broccoli to taste with salt and freshly cracked pepper.
 Top with 1 Tbsp grated Parmesan (yes, that is just ONE Tbsp of Parmesan in the photo! :D ), and a pinch of the lemon zest.

 And that’s it!
 Ready to eat!
-If you want to take it one step further, you can pop the whole thing under the broiler for a minute or two (providing you’re using an oven safe skillet) to brown up the Parmesan and the edges of the broccoli.
+If you want to take it one step further, you can pop the whole thing under the broiler for a minute or two (provided you’re using an oven-safe skillet) to brown up the Parmesan and the edges of the broccoli.
 That will give the dish a nutty/smoky flavor.